borbware/unity-basics-course/unity-basics/3-assets-prefabs.md

 * You can use code to create instances of prefabs when the game is running
 * [Manual: Instantiating Prefabs at run time ](https://docs.unity3d.com/Manual/InstantiatingPrefabs.html)

-## WP Exercise 2: Using prefabs

-Create a prefab out of the clock and then create a duplicate of it in the scene.